 |Provide a working washer/dryer.||Not addressed|

 Landlords in West Virginia must maintain the rental property (and all common areas) to be a safe and habitable condition and should follow all building and fire codes.
-In West Virginia, even if there is no written lease, a landlord is obligated to in compliance with the implied warranty of habitability.
+Even if there is no written lease, a landlord is obligated to be compliant with the implied warranty of habitability.

 It is the landlord’s responsibly to supply heat during October 1st and April 30th to make the unit habitable.